 Today is a Gift

-A few short months ago, life was amazing.
-I was 8 pounds lighter.
+Reflecting to the start of the year, life was amazing.
+I was 10 pounds lighter.
 Optimism was everywhere.
 Business was thriving.
 Family and friends could get together whenever we wanted.
-The baseball season was about to start.
+Sports looked normal.
 My favorite restaurant was open…and the list goes on.

-Fast forward to today and it’s impossible to ignore the massive loss of life occurring across the world.
+Fast forward to today and it’s impossible to ignore the stress, political discourse, and loss of life occurring across the world.
 I also find myself increasingly more grateful for each day, and along with it a feeling of guilt for taking much for granted.

-As I grapple with these emotions and adjust to this new normal, I am reminded that today is a gift – one of life’s most valuable commodities.
+As I grapple with these emotions and continue working to adjust to this new normal, I am reminded that today is a gift – one of life’s most valuable commodities.
 We can always make more money, but we don’t have the ability to manufacture more time.
-In that theme, here are five (5) areas that I am working to change in my daily routine:
+In that theme, here are four (4) areas that I am working to change in my routine:

 #1 Permission to Slow Down